RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 You can execute one query, a highlighted portion of a script, or a whole script.
-You can execute them using:
+You can execute them using the following:
 * Shortcut key combinations (see details further in this article)
 * Tools in the main toolbar: